wiremock/python-wiremock/docs/testcontainers.md

 ## Using the WireMockContainer directly

 You can also instantiate the container instance yourself using `WireMockContainer`.
-The container itself provides methods for creating mapping files and stubs on the container instance which can be used as an alternative if you maintainf your request and response stubs as files.
+The container itself provides methods for creating mapping files and stubs on the container instance which can be used as an alternative if you maintain your request and response stubs as files.

 ```python
 WireMockContainer(verify_ssl_certs=False)